Certora/Documentation/docs/prover/checking/sanity.md

     2. Implication conclusion: `assert(q)`

-       If the conclusion part is always true regardless of the hypothesis then the assertion is a tautology
+       If the conclusion is always true regardless of the hypothesis then the implication can never evaluate to false and the assertion is a tautology.

         ```cvl
           rule testSanity{